hashicorp-modules/tls-private-key/README.md

 # TLS Private Key Terraform Module

-- Generates a secure RSA or ECDAS private key private key
+- Generates a secure RSA or ECDAS private key
 - Encodes the private key as PEM
-- Downloads the private locally and updates the local key file permission to 0600
+- Downloads the private key locally and updates the file permission to 0600
-- Creates an AWS SSH keypair

 ## Environment Variables